SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise3.md

 1. Start the PHP server in your local environment or Codespaces. `php -S localhost:8080`
 2. Open the `insert.php` file in your browser.
 3. Fill out the form and submit it.
-4. Verify that the data is inserted into the `contacts` table.
+4. Verify that the data is inserted into the `contact` table.

 ## Challenge